undergrad-partner-school

 This school uses standardized test scores for admission.

-The most recent reported freshman retention rate for Kenyon College is 91.6%.
+The most recent data indicate that the freshman retention rate for Kenyon College is 91.6%.

 Contact Information